magic-test/magic-test-laravel/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/magic-test/magic-test-laravel.svg?style=flat-square)](https://packagist.org/packages/magic-test/magic-test-laravel)

 Magic Test allows you to write browser tests by simply clicking around on the application being tested, all without the slowness of constantly restarting the testing environment.
 It inverts the test-writing experience and avoids all the back and forth between tests, your terminal and your template files.
 See it in action here.
+The easiest way to explain Magic Test is through a video.
+[Check it out here](https://twitter.com/mateusjatenee/status/1368905554790334464).

 Magic Test was originally created by [Andrew Culver](http://twitter.com/andrewculver) and [Adam Pallozi](https://twitter.com/adampallozzi) for Ruby on Rails.
 Laravel Magic Test was created by [Mateus Guimarães](https://twitter.com/mateusjatenee).